 Consider the following points when crafting your offer:

 - Are you Actually Providing Value?
-A catchy headline with sub-par content isn’t going to cut it.
+A catchy headline with subpar content isn’t going to cut it.
 Sure you might drag a few people in, but they’ll likely unsubscribe and the buzz will never be generated.
 I think of it like this, what would a paid product look like in the niche I’m going after?
 I make notes, create the product(s) and give it away for free.
-Example 1.
-Example 2.

 - Do You Make it Easy to Sign Up?
 Do you have a box after every post?
 Is there a clear place to sign up on your sidebar?
-Are you leveraging the feature box?
+Are you leveraging a popup or welcome mat?

 - Is it relevant?
 If my site is about building a business and my opt in is all about taking better photos there is a huge disconnect.
 Make sure you’re offering the right incentive to the right audience, otherwise it will conflict with your brand recognition and keep people from signing up – or worse, not coming back to the site.